mikealbinson/Beacon/README.md

 I'll break this down by file.
 If there are any questions/issues, feel free to drop me a line.

 ##BeaconMachineManager
 The highest up in the file heirarchy of the program.
 This is where the magic happens.
 It initiates, manages and listens to all of the different processes (indicators, bluetooth, ultrasonic, etc.) depending on the state of the machine.
-A more thorough documentation frill follow.
+A more thorough documentation is below.

 #### A brief rundown of the states, events and functions (anonymous and not) of BeaconMachineManager